const-pavan/SQL-QUERY-APP/README.md

 ## Features:

+- List of avaiable Task and SQL Editor
-- SQL Editor with syntax highlighting.
-Queries can be run and the editor can be cleared as well.
+- Queries can be run and the editor can be cleared as well.
+- In result we can view diffrent pages
+- Oprion to changes size of page [5,10,25]
+- User can view the table data
-- Tables can be exported to csv files.
+- User can run querys

 ## Major libraries